berndkuennen/lint_trilogy/Readme.md

 ```

 ### /lint/json/valid
 This interface accepts POST requests and awaits the JSON in the field _json_.
-Response is given as simply _true_ or _false_ in mime-type text/plain.
+Response is given as simply _true_ or _false_ (content type text/plain).

 Example:
 ```